lambk/ngAlertbar/README.md

 npm install --save ng-alertbar
 ```

+2. Add the `themes/default.css` stylesheet to your angular.json

-2. Import `NgAlertBarModule` into your angular module
+3. Import `NgAlertBarModule` into your angular module

 ```
 @NgModule({